 Those in search of a little expert guidance are in luck—a number of companies specialize in tours all about the market.
 Public Market Tours weaves stories of market history with stops at some of the top sights, plus a detour down to the lower levels.
 For the alleyway less traveled, Friends of the Market leads guests down the market’s lesser-known passages, studding tours with historical facts and glimpses of unique public art.
 And Seattle Free Walking Tours mixes in anecdotes, samples, and one-on-ones with vendors for a slice-of-life stroll.

-Other companies, like Savor Seattle Food Tours, and Seattle Food Tours, cater exclusively to foodies—and equal-opportunity eaters—with leisurely walking tours heavy with sips and bites from some of the market’s most popular eateries.
+Other companies, like Savor Seattle Food Tours, cater exclusively to foodies—and equal-opportunity eaters—with leisurely walking tours heavy with sips and bites from some of the market’s most popular eateries.
 Meanwhile, Market Ghost Tour leads spooktastic nighttime tours through the empty market, featuring tales of the area’s less-than-savory past and famous ghouls.